-What card types will the Identity Stronghold's Secure Badgeholder® and Secure Sleeve® products shield, and what card types will the product not sheild?
+What card types will the Identity Stronghold's Secure Badgeholder®, Secure Sleeve® and Secure Wallet

 - All new contactless credit cards